bbkx226/NFTMusicPlayer/README.md

 1. Install MetaMask for your browser.

+2. Make sure you've run the `npx hardhat node` command in your terminal to start your local Hardhat network.

-2. Open MetaMask and click on the network selection dropdown (it will likely say "Ethereum Mainnet" by default).
+3. Open MetaMask and click on the network selection dropdown (it will likely say "Ethereum Mainnet" by default).

-3. Click on "Custom RPC" to add a new network.
+4. Click on "Custom RPC" to add a new network.

-4. Enter the following details:
+5. Enter the following details:

    - Network Name: `Hardhat`
    - New RPC URL: `http://localhost:8545`
    - ChainID: `31337`
    - Symbol (optional): `ETH`

-5. Click "Save".
+6. Click "Save".
 You should now be connected to your local Hardhat network.

 Next, you'll need to import accounts from your Hardhat network into MetaMask.
 When you start your Hardhat node, it outputs a list of accounts and their private keys.
 You can import these into MetaMask to interact with your contracts.